 You may have experienced minor involuntary spasms in different muscles in your body called tics.
+Added details usually are at europa casino 25 free spins.
 It’s common for tics to affect different areas of your face like your eyelids, but they can happen in other parts of your body as well like your legs and arms.
 Minor occasional tics are harmless.
 Frequent or more severe tics however, can be a sign of a tic disorder.

 There are two types of tics, motor and vocal.
 Motor tics are the physical spams like the ones you may have in your eyelids from time to time.
 Vocal tics are uncontrolled uttered sounds that occur.
 Both children and adults can have tics or develop a tic disorder.